-A participatory study of a subject under the supervision and guidance of persons in an off-campus situation.
-Prerequisites: Junior standing in biology permission of coordinating professor and departmental approval.
+Field experience in some aspect of Environmental Science with the formal evaluation, supervision and direction determined by the supervisory professor and student.
+Prerequisites: Permission of coordinating professor and departmental approval.
 Application must be approved in the semester preceding the one in which the practicum is to be undertaken.

+110/ Math & Sciences

+4221 INTERNSHIP IN ENVIRONMENTAL SCIENCE

+1-6 hour

-4301 INDEPENDENT STUDY IN BIOLOGY 1-6 hours Self-directed study following a contractual plan initiated by the student and conducted under a faculty advisor.
-Prerequisites: Junior standing in biology, permission of coordinating professor, and departmental approval.
-Contract must be approved in the semester preceding the one in which the study is to be undertaken.
+Field experience in some aspect of Environmental Science with the formal evaluation, supervision and direction provided by an outside agency in concert with the supervisory professor and student.
+Prerequisites: Permission of coordinating professor and departmental approval.
+Application must be approved in the semester preceding the one in which the practicum is to be undertaken.

-4501 SEMINAR IN BIOLOGICAL RESEARCH I (O) (W)
+4511 ENVIRONMENTAL SCIENCE PROJECT I (O) (W)

-A laboratory, field or literature investigation of a modern problem in the biological sciences conducted under the direction of a member of the faculty.
+A laboratory or field investigation of an environmental science problem conducted under the direction of a member of the faculty.
 Prerequisite: permission of the Instructor.

-4502 SEMINAR IN BIOLOGICAL RESEARCH II (O) (W)
+4512 ENVIRONMENTAL SCIENCE PROJECT II (O) (W)